McConnell uses wife's name to push back on Trump's incendiary immigration comments

 Contributing: Ken Tran

-This article originally appeared on USA TODAY: McConnell offers rare criticism of Trump, mentions wife by name
+This article originally appeared on Louisville Courier Journal: McConnell offers rare criticism of Trump, mentions wife by name